flunge/flunge.github.io/_posts/Technical/2016-08-15-guideline-to-make-blog.markdown

 Other parts can be updated if necessary.

-### 1.2.
+#### 1.2.
 Delete, add and upload

 How to write your own posts and update the website?
-First, you need to clean up the existing posts first.
-There is a folder named
+First of all, you need to clean up the existing posts first.
+There is a folder named *_post*, which stores all posts that you are going to create.
+Clear the whole folder except keeping one post.
+This kept post is a reference for you for writing your own article later on.

+Suppose you have written a new post.
+Now we are going to update the changes we have made so far and upload the repository to Github.

 ```
+cd $BLOG # $BLOG is the directory of the blog on your local machine
-git add .
+git add --all # track all modified files
-git commit -m "update _config.yml"
+git commit -m "First update" # Submit all modified files with message "First update"
-git push origin master
+git push origin master # Upload the submitted files to Github
 ```

+Wait for a while and refresh your website.
+You should see a brand new page with your first post.
+~ The blog is created! ~

 ## Create .github.io
 Suppose you have a github account.